 Investigations should take place as early as possible to enable designs to be comprehensively defined and detailed, and based on factual ground information.
-The adequacy of such investigations may support the Employer's decision on Compensation Event options under Schedule Part1K of PW-CF1 to PW-CF5 pre tender.
+The adequacy of such investigations will inform the Employer's decision on whether to retain or to transfer the risk of certain Compensation Events when completing Schedule, part1K of PW-CF1 to PW-CF5 pre tender.